 There are a few Pinterest basics I’m not going to go into depth about in this article.
 I’m writing with the assumption that you’ve got the basics down:

-- Ensure your Pinterest account is a “business” one, with rich pins enabled
+- Ensure your Pinterest account is a “business” account with rich pins enabled

 - Use long, vertical images (you can create them for free using Canva)